JPC SYSTEMIC PATHOLOGY

 HISTORY: This animal died following a brief period of depression and anorexia.

-SLIDE A: HISTOPATHOLOGIC DESCRIPTION: Heart: The epicardium is diffusely replaced by an adherent, variably thick (up to 1mm) mat of pale eosinophilic, homogenous to fibrillar material (fibrin) that contains numerous enmeshed viable and degenerate heterophils, moderate numbers of erythrocytes (hemorrhage), eosinophilic cellular and karyorrhectic debris (necrosis), and fewer scattered lymphocytes, plasma cells, and macrophages.
+SLIDE A: HISTOPATHOLOGIC DESCRIPTION: Heart: The epicardium is diffusely replaced by an adherent, variably thick (up to 1mm) mat of pale eosinophilic, homogenous to fibrillar material (fibrin) that contains numerous enmeshed viable and degenerate heterophils, hemorrhage, eosinophilic cellular and karyorrhectic debris (necrosis), and fewer scattered lymphocytes, plasma cells, and macrophages.
 The mat multifocally extends into the subjacent myocardium where it separates, surrounds, and replaces cardiomyocytes that are often shrunken (atrophy) or rarely swollen with vacuolated sarcoplasm and loss of cross striations (degeneration).
 In these areas, there is increased clear space (edema).
 Subjacent to this infiltrate are reactive fibroblasts separated by minimal amounts of loose fibrous connective tissue and many perpendicular, evenly spaced, small caliber blood vessels lined by hypertrophic endothelium (granulation tissue).
 Multifocally, vessel lumina are partially to completely occluded by adherent fibrinocellular thrombi that contain enmeshed heterophils, macrophages, and fewer lymphocytes and plasma cells, and endothelial cells are often hypertrophic.
 There is focal mild chondrous metaplasia within the tunica media of the proximal ascending aorta.

-SLIDE B: Heart (Brown & Brenn stain): The fibrinous mat contains abundant scattered extracellular and intraheterophilic Gram-positive diplococci.
+SLIDE B: Heart (Brown & Brenn stain): The fibrinous mat contains abundant scattered extracellular and intraheterophilic 1-2µm Gram-positive diplococci.

 MORPHOLOGIC DIAGNOSIS: Heart: Epicarditis, fibrinosuppurative, chronic-active, diffuse, severe, with mild subepicardial myocarditis, fibrin thrombi, and abundant extracellular and intraheterophilic Gram-positive diplococci, guinea pig, rodent.